Azure-Samples/iot-edge-deployment-engine/README.md

 - `RESOURCE_NAME` --> name of all Azure resource deployed by the ARM template, prefixes are added inline by using [official recommendations](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations)
 - `TENANT_ID` --> Id of the AAD Tenant
 - `APP_ID` --> Id (ClientId) of the first App Registration in step above among **Securitiy** section
-- ``

-4. The GitHub action will trigger and provision the Azure resources.
-The last step is to add the Function Managed Identity to IoT Hub roles `IoT Hub Registry Contributor` and `IoT Hub Twin Contributor` so the function can call into the Azure IoT Hub.

 ### From local environment with Azure CLI and Visual Studio Code